Peasedown St John: Amenities

 There are children's play areas at Beacon Field, Eckweek Lane and on 'the Rec' (Peasedown Recreation Field), with the latter including a skate park.
 There is a further public open space at Ecewiche Green.
 Beacon Hall is the home of the Peasedown St John Community Association.

 Organisations and clubs

+The Hive, a local community centre.

 Peasedown Athletic Football Club began life in the late 1800s as Peasedown Miners Welfare; the club continues to field a senior team in the Somerset County League and a Reserve side in the Midsomerset Football League.
 Peasedown Albion Football Club runs junior sides for 150 children and teenagers.
 Peasedown St John Cricket Club was founded over 100 years ago.
 Today it runs several adult teams and three youth teams.
 Adjacent to the ground is the clubhouse which is also used to hold a variety of social functions.
 Camerton and Peasedown Crouquet Club opened in spring 2012.

 There are active Guide and Scout groups in the village.

 Peasedown Environment Group is a community-run group advocating for local wildlife and conservation, as well as other environment-focussed projects in the area.